Please ensure Javascript is enabled for purposes of website accessibility

 Instead of using threats and punishments, I highly recommend creating an agreement and practicing respecting the agreement.

 As adults, we often forget that children are perceptive beings, and they are taking in everything as truth.
-When we use our words in a sarcastic, derogatory, or in a loud manner we are taking away respect and power from the children we care so deeply for.
+When we use our words in a sarcastic, derogatory or yell, we are taking away respect and power from the children we care so deeply for.
 We send mixed messages, and the child may become confused and distrustful.

 When we choose to use our words as a way to manipulate behavior by making threats or in a loud way- again, a child’s body will perceive a threat, and it will shift into the lower brain reaction.

 I encourage you to connect to your child first instead of using threats and bribes.
-Using your words to ask for space, validate feelings, and emotionally coach your child through a difficult moment.
+Use your words to ask for space, validate feelings, and emotionally coach your child through a difficult moment.

 That’s the goal of the mid-brain is to stay connected and feel loved.
 So when we use our emotions as a tool against someone- it can be perceived the same as timeout.